thoward27/algorithms/docs/syllabus.md

 - [The Art of Computer Programming Volume 1](https://www-cs-faculty.stanford.edu/~knuth/taocp.html)

+## Classes

+Each 2 hour block will be broken down as follows:

+- 30 minutes of lecture
+- 60 minutes of lab work
+- 25 minutes of code review

 ## Lab Sessions

 All lab sessions will involve group programming activities, where 5-7 people will work together to solve challenging problems.